Aaron Barnett, Boating Program Specialist

 The small oil spills program is an important aspect of the larger Washington Clean Marina program.
 In an ongoing partnership with this program, WSG reviews and updates boating facility best management practices and inspects and certifies clean marinas.
 WSG incorporates oil spill prevention into classes and workshops for commercial fishermen and actively distributes spill cleanup kits at marinas, boat shows and boating venues.

-In autumn 2016 WSG, in partnership with Puget Soundkeeper and the Washington Department of Ecology, published the comprehensive handbook, Pollution Prevention for Washington State Marinas.
+WSG produced in partnership with Puget Soundkeeper and the Washington Department of Ecology, a comprehensive handbook, Pollution Prevention for Washington State Marinas.
 This 72-page, full-color, interactive handbook provides a comprehensive guide for marina managers and staff, as well as boaters, to reduce water pollution from their facilities.